GAM-team/GAM/docs/Chrome-Policies.md

     ALT: F11 settings use the shortcut that contains the alt modifier.
     SHIFT: F11 settings use the shortcut that contains the shift modifier.
     CTRL_SHIFT: F11 settings use the shortcut that contains the modifiers ctrl and shift.
-  fElevenKeyModifierSettingGroupPolicyMode: TYPE_ENUM
-    MANDATORY: Do not allow users to override.
-    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.FileOrDirectoryPickerWithoutGestureAllowedForOrigins: File/directory picker without user gesture.
   fileOrDirectoryPickerWithoutGestureAllowedForOrigins: TYPE_LIST